 @adobevideo has positioned itself as a leading source of inspiration on TikTok by showcasing design trends, collaborating with professionals, and providing engaging tutorials.

 Social media strategists can apply these strategies to their managed brands on TikTok.

 To enhance their brand's presence and engagement on TikTok, they can share unique assets and offer valuable resources to their target audience, thus establishing authority.

 @grammarlyofficial uses a content mix, sharing both educational and humorous postings.

 Their content is relatable and demonstrates the worth of their offering.

 Grammarly differs from other SaaS companies in that it clarifies any common problems or incorrectly spelled words that executives or individuals might encounter.

-If you’d like to learn more about Grammarly’s brand identity, you might like to read our brand analysis—Grammarly’s Marketing Strategy: How the Brand Succeeded in Becoming a Leader in Its Market.
+Suppose you'd like to learn more about Grammarly's brand identity.
+In that case, you might want to read our brand analysis—Grammarly's Marketing Strategy: How the Brand Succeeded in Becoming a Leader in Its Market.